MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-quantinuum-portal.md

 ![Qiskit circuit result on Quantinuum API validator](../media/azure-quantum-qiskit-hw-result-1.png)

-Looking at the histogram, you may notice that the random number generator returned 0 every time, which is not very random.
+Looking at the histogram, you may notice that the random number generator returned 0 every time, which isn't very random.
 This is because that, while the API Validator ensures that your code will run successfully on Quantinuum hardware, it also returns 0 for every quantum measurement.
 For a true random number generator, you need to run your circuit on quantum hardware.

 ## Estimate job cost